-Wireless banking may expose institutions to liability under the Electronic Fund Transfer Act (Regulation E) for unauthorized activities if devices are lost or stolen.
+Wireless banking may expose institutions to liability for unauthorized activities if devices are lost or stolen.
 The risk exposure is a function of the products, services, and capabilities the institution provides through wireless devices to its customers.
 For example, the loss of a wireless device with a stored access code for conducting electronic fund transfers would be similar to losing an ATM or debit card with a personal identification number written on it.
-However, the risk to the institution may be greater depending on the types of wireless banking services offered (e.g., bill pay, person-to-person payments) and on the authentication process used to access wireless banking services.
+However, the risk to the institution may be greater depending on the types of wireless banking services offered (e.g., bill payments, personto-person payments) and on the authentication process used to access wireless banking services.

-Appendix C - Electronic Banking Customer Awareness Program
+Appendix C -Electronic Banking Customer Awareness Program